What are you willing to pay?

 Paul knows that his death is near.
 After a life of self-sacrifice, only one final sacrifice remains, the sacrifice of death.
 He sees himself as once again, yet finally laying down his life to accomplish the Father’s purpose.

-Paul uses Old Testament sacrificial language regarding a drink offering to portray his fast approaching death.
+Paul uses Old Testament sacrificial language regarding a drink offering to portray his fast-approaching death.
 A drink offering was all about repurposing the use of wine.
 Wine was intended for personal enjoyment and to lift one’s spirits.
 When it is offered to the Father, it is not used for personal pleasure, but rather it becomes a personal sacrifice.
 Perfectly good wine, rather than being consumed was dedicated to the Father and simply poured out.

-Each of the Father’s children choose for themselves.
+Each of the Father’s children chooses for themselves.
 Regarding sacrifice and dedication, Paul’s choice was a bit more extreme.
 We are continually faced with choices.
 We endeavor to make good choices rather than bad.
 We make repetitive, recurrent choices.
 Our lives are marked by a persistent query, “will I or won’t I.”

 Paul chose only once.
 Once and for all, he turned over his life to the Father and became His servant.
-The Father’s will, was Paul’s will.
+The Father’s will was Paul’s will.
 There was no disconnect, no separation.

 Was Paul’s life wasted?
 Absolutely not.
 Paul’s life was invested.

 When Paul first met the Lord Jesus Christ, he made the greatest of all investments a person can make with their life.
 He was all in.
 He released control and the “pouring out” his life began.
 And Paul’s life was poured it out until the very end.

 Each child of the King is empowered to make investments.
 With an eye on eternity, we can make wise investments.
 What is in your investment portfolio?
 Is it earning eternal dividends?